 In preparation for Bike Week, several of us work all year.

 Inspired by her own son’s struggle to learn to ride, Ann is one of the two founding organizers of Bike First!
 She serves as Director of Wellness for the Northwest Down Syndrome Association.
-In addition to a demanding schedule as the Lead Placement Coordinator and Adjunct Professor of Education at Concordia University, Ann also handles fundraising, community advocacy, customizes the skills balance in each clinic and serves as the Clinic Director during the week of clinic.
+In addition to a rewarding and demanding schedule as Vice Principal of Multnomah Learning Academy, Ann also handles fundraising, community advocacy, customizes the skills balance in each clinic and serves as the Clinic Director during the week of clinic.
 Ann is the contact person for volunteers and participants.
-You can reach her at email@example.com.
+You can reach her at firstname.lastname@example.org.

 A dedicated mother and educator, Angela is the Business Manager for Bike First!
-As well as being the Director of Undergraduate Studies for the College of Education at Concordia University, Angela manages grants and fundraising, tee shirts and goody bags, as well as handling commemorative photos.
-You can reach her at firstname.lastname@example.org.
+As well as being Program Director for the Undergraduate College of Education at Eastern Oregon University, Angela manages tee shirts and goody bags, as well as handling commemorative photos.
+You can reach her at email@example.com.